patiencemanzen/Filtan/README.md

-# Filtan - Simplifying Laravel Eloquent Query Filtering
+# Simplifying Laravel Eloquent Query Filtering 🪴

 ![ray-so-export (1)](https://github.com/manirabona-programer/Filtan/assets/55847682/7ef50c39-8f5a-4760-9d3c-6a2bad63c69c)

-Filtan is a powerful Laravel QueryFilter package designed to simplify and enhance the process of filtering Eloquent queries.
-It enables developers to effortlessly apply filters to queries and customize the results based on dynamic parameters.
-By integrating Filtan into your Laravel project, you can build complex and flexible filtering mechanisms for your models effortlessly.
+Filtan is a Laravel QueryFilter package that simplifies and improves the process of filtering Eloquent queries.
+It allows developers to easily apply filters to queries and customize the results based on dynamic parameters.
+By integrating Filtan into your Laravel project, you can effortlessly create complex and flexible filtering mechanisms for your models.

 ## Installation

-To install the package don't require much requirement except to paste the following compand in laravel terminal,  and the you're good to go.
+To install the package, simply paste the command in the Laravel terminal.

 ```bash
 composer require patienceman/filtan